IBM/ibm-aws-pandemic-management-system-asset-6/README.md

 ![](doc/source/images/create-autoai.png)

 Add the data file by selecting Browse or Select from project.
-Navigate to [Data](https://github.ibm.com/manoj-jahgirdar/ibm-aws-immersion-day-lab-4/tree/main/data) section and download the RI-data-ML.csv file.
+Select the [RI-data-ML.csv](data/RI-data-ML.csv) file from the project.

 ![](doc/source/images/add-data.png)